Food from Peru Food from Peru

 Picarones: A beloved street food, Picarones consist of deep-fried doughnut-like rings made from a sweet potato and pumpkin batter.
 They are served with a flavorful syrup made from molasses and spices, resulting in a sweet and sticky delicacy.
 They are a popular choice during local fairs and other festive occasions.

-Food from Peru: Savor the Best of Peruvian Cuisine Arroz con Leche 1
+Food from Peru Arroz con Leche 1

 Arroz con Leche: Similar to rice pudding, Arroz con Leche is a creamy dessert made with rice, milk, sugar, and fragrant cinnamon.
 It is often garnished with raisins and a sprinkle of ground cinnamon, adding a lovely fruity and spicy touch.

-Food from Peru: Savor the Best of Peruvian Cuisine Suspiro a la Limena
+Food from Peru Suspiro a la Limena

 Suspiro a la Limeña: Although Suspiro a la Limeña has its origins in Lima, it has become a favorite in Peruvian cuisine.
 It consists of a rich caramel-like custard topped with a layer of Italian meringue, creating a sweet and velvety treat with a hint of citrus flavor.